git-pull/tao-of-tmux/manuscript/10-scripting.md

 This outputs in the adjacent pane.

-![Top-left: listing panes, Bottom-left: Sending keys to right pane, Right: output of cal.](images/10-scripting/send-keys-cal.png)
+![Top-left: Listing panes, Bottom-left: Sending keys to right pane, Right:
+Output of cal(1).](images/10-scripting/send-keys-cal.png)

 ## Reading and monitoring tmux panes